kinecosystem/kin-website-docs/docs/documentation/unity-sdk.md

 #### Memo

-Arbitrary data can be added to a transfer operation using the `memo` parameter containing a UTF-8 string up to 21 bytes in length.
+Arbitrary data can be added to a transfer operation using the memo parameter, the memo can contain a utf-8 string up to 21 bytes in length.
 A typical usage is to include an order number that a service can use to verify payment.

 ```csharp
 var memo = "arbitrary data";